Working from home

 The health and safety of our employees and visitors is of the utmost importance.
 It’s vital that if you’re able to work from home, you continue to do so until the end of September at the earliest.

 If you’re working from home you must not attend your usual workplace for any reason without permission from your line manager.

-We’re planning a two phase approach for the safe reopening of our offices and other workplaces.
+We’re planning a 2-phase approach for the safe reopening of our offices and other workplaces.

 Service department senior management teams have prioritised those services and buildings that need to be opened as a high priority, taking into account government guidance around which services should now be reopening.
 Property and health and safety officers are supporting service departments to undertake risk assessments for these sites identifying what control measures are required to control transmission of the COVID-19 virus from three identified transmission routes; employee to employee, public to employee and transmission from touchpoints.

 Once these control measures are in place these buildings will reopen for the services identified as priority.

 Please remember that although the building you previously worked in may be open for specific service delivery, it does not mean that the building is open for all to return.